theman-oj10/CareerSync/docs/DeveloperGuide.md

 1. Adding a task to an existing internship

-1. Preqrequisites: Ensure that there is at least one internship.
+1. Prerequisites: Ensure that there is at least one internship.

 2. **Test case**: `addtask 1 /task Attend meeting`<br>
    **Expected**: A task `Attend meeting` is added to the task list of the first internship.
 Details of the added task shown in the status message.